Russ Harvey Consulting - Computer and Internet Services

 Software firewalls and routers are each more adept at different, but complimentary, tasks.

-You need a software firewall since routers are designed to protect you from intrusions, not the malware or viruses already present on your computer.
+You need a software firewall since routers are designed to protect you from intrusions, but can do nothing to protect you from the malware or viruses already present on your computer.

 What Firewall Programs Do